Hk669/blog/docs/index.md

 ---
 # Hey there!

-I'm Hrushikesh Dokala, and I'm currently a *Maintainer* at [AutoGen](https://github.com/microsoft/autogen), diving deep into AI infrastructure and building applications around AI Agents.
+I'm Hrushikesh Dokala, and I'm currently a **Maintainer** at [AutoGen](https://github.com/microsoft/autogen), diving deep into AI infrastructure and building applications around AI Agents.
 I specialize in backend development and love contributing to open source projects.
 I'm a **Beta** Microsoft Learn Student Ambassadors.

 *Currently seeking internship opportunities.
-Grateful for any leads shared.
+Grateful for any referrals.
 Thank you in advance.*

 ## Packages I Built

 built my own tokenizer package to train the Tokenizer of LLM.

-- [bpetokenizer](https://pypi.org/project/bpetokenizer/), supports special tokens and regex expression. (inspired from tiktoken) you can also read about this on [link](./posts/bpetokenizer.md).
+- [bpetokenizer](https://pypi.org/project/bpetokenizer/), supports special tokens and regex expression. (inspired from tiktoken) you can also read about this on [link](./writing/posts/bpetokenizer.md).

 ## Writing